nwthomas/website/README.md

 ## Getting Started

-This is the Github repository for my personal website.
+This is the Github repository for my website.
 Making this site gave me the opportunity to really stretch out and craft a site that I felt was mine.
-It will evolve and grow with time.
+It will evolve and grow with time to be used as a playground for projects, blogging, and courses.

 ## Project Management